rockwotj/rosefire/README.md

 ## Production Setup

 This is a simple nodejs app, managed by [The Guv'nor](https://github.com/tableflip/guvnor) that is reverse proxied by nginx.
+This app also uses [Let's Encrypt](https://letsencrypt.org/) to acquire SSL certificates.
 ### The Guv'nor

 Make sure the Guv'nor is set up.
 See the [latest deployment instructions](https://github.com/tableflip/guvnor#install) for help.
 Everything should already be set up on the rosefire server.